 Play the Best Lottery Games in the World

 Normally, both individual players and traditional lottery pools are limited to playing the lottery games that are available to them locally, regionally, or nationally.
 In other words, if you live in Canada and want to get in on the action of a record-breaking Mega Millions jackpot, you’re pretty much out of luck unless you or someone trustworthy you know happens to live close to the border and is willing to cross it to buy the tickets.
-However, thanks to lottery sites and syndicates, you can play the best online lottery games that any country has to offer from anywhere in the world.
+However, thanks to lottery sites and syndicates, you can play the best online lotteries that any country has to offer from anywhere in the world.
 This suddenly opens up an incredible number of game options to you—many that you may have never even heard of—so you can pick and choose only the games and syndicates that appeal to you most.
 This alone is an absolute game-changer if you’ve never ventured into the online lottery scene.

 Some lottery sites even offer combo syndicates, meaning you buy shares to multiple lottery games.
 For example, purchasing shares in an American combo syndicate could give you access to the upcoming US Powerball, Mega Millions, and New York Lotto draws all for one price and exponentially increase your chances of winning in the process.